African American Hair Transplant NYC: Afro-Textured Hair Restoration

 Additionally, conditions like central centrifugal cicatricial alopecia (CCCA) and poor scalp health can contribute to hair loss.
 Making it crucial to understand these underlying causes to effectively address and treat the issue.

-African American Hair Transplant
+Timeline for African American Hair Transplant NY

 The timeline for an African-American hair transplant with Dr. Kopelman, an experienced African-American hair transplant specialist, typically unfolds as follows: